vitdebacco/http4k-kodein-exposed/README.md

 for dependency injection.
 The ultimate goal is to incorporate a similar sample service into [cautious-engine](https://github.com/vitdebacco/cautious-engine) to test the performance of various frameworks.

+This project was initialized as a new Gradle project via IntelliJ.

 ### Build and Run
 1. `docker-compose up`
 2. `./gradlew run`